+Prerequisite: Junior standing.
 An introduction to the role of management in the successful operation of the business institution.
 Topics include human relations, leadership, motivation, quality, strategic planning, and the history of management thought.

+Prerequisite: Junior standing.
 A survey of the principles, terminology, and functions of marketing, emphasizing product, price, place, and promotion.
 The course will provide an understanding of the role of marketing in the business environment.